Year 6 Overview

 • Add and subtract fractions with different denominators and mixed numbers, using the concept of equivalent fractions.

 Homework will be set every Friday, which may be on paper or through the MyMaths website.
-We also expect children to use TTRockstars at least three times a week.
+We also expect children to use TTRockstars and NumBots at least three times a week.
 Any paper homework should be returned to the child’s maths teacher.

 English: